 Memoria Press Guides, in combination with lectures and thoughtful class discussion, lead students through a deep, thorough study of a Great Work.
 Reading Notes and Basic Features & Background provide context and clarity, Comprehension Questions ensure basic foundational knowledge, and Socratic Discussion Questions facilitate deeper-level, logic-stage thinking and discussion.
 These questions can be answered in written form or used for verbal discussion.
 Moreover, the Guide features other sections such as Literary & Rhetorical Device Exercises, Personal & Subjective Discussion Questions, and Memorization & Recitation.
 Finally, the Guide offers a Rhetoric section that asks the student to summarize the section or the entire work, identify a central quote, and express a Central One Idea.
 From this work, the student is required to develop a thesis with supporting points that culminates in an analytical essay or another form of writing such as a personal essay or a poem.

 The Literature Guide is a worthy investment in the details that matter, in the very substance of student formation.
-This eternally-significant process confirms what we know to be true, and what Arundhati Roy reminds us through her novel The God of Small Things: That there are no little things.
+This eternally significant process confirms what we know to be true, and what Arundhati Roy reminds us through her novel The God of Small Things: There are no little things.

 Originally published in The Classical Teacher Spring 2017 edition